cdeanatx/mechacar_statistical_analysis/README.md

 The p-value for this T-test is approximately `0.04`, which is less than our significance level of `0.05`.
 Therefore, our null hypothesis that there is **no statistical difference** from the population mean **can be rejected**.

+## Study Design: MechaCar vs Competition

+To assess the benefits and shortcomings of Mechacar vs its competition, we will look at a few metrics: price, city and hwy fuel efficiency, and horsepower.
+Our null hypothesis across each metric will be that there is no statistical difference between the means of MechaCar's data and its competitiors' data.
+Because we are comparing the same type of data — cars — we can consider the MechaCar data and its competitors' data as samples of the same population.
+Therefore, we will use two-sample t-tests to compare.
+In order to run this test, all we need in addition MechaCar's data is a similar dataset from one or more of MechaCar's competitiors.